Hang Zheng

 Rush

-If the player just wants to fight without thinking too much, this is the perfect route for them.
-It's way more risky than the other route, but I've made sure there are plenty of covers and explosive barrels to help the player out.
+For players who prefer to fight without overthinking, this route is perfect.
+It’s riskier than the alternative, but I’ve ensured there are plenty of cover spots and explosive barrels to help the player along the way.

 High ground

-The high ground route is the safer route.
-The catwalk itself provides natural cover.
-Some covers from the ground also extend horizontally.
-If the player wants to avoid fighting, they could also just crouch and slowly walk through the catwalk.
+The high ground route offers a safer option.
+The catwalk provides natural cover, with some ground-level covers extending horizontally.
+If the player wants to avoid combat, they can simply crouch and quietly move through the catwalk.

 Route

-The objective of the game(key card to disable the reactor) is in the room next to the reactor room.
-However, there are many ways the player can go across the reactor room and get the key card.
-Some routes have more or less enemies, and some are more stealthy than others.
+The objective (the key card to disable the reactor) is located in the room next to the reactor room.
+There are multiple ways for the player to navigate through the reactor room to obtain the key card.
+Some routes have more or fewer enemies, while others offer more stealthy options.

 Endings